CityU-AIM-Group/SIGMA/README.md

 This is the official implementation of SIGMA: Semantic-complete Graph Matching For Domain Adaptive Object Detection (CVPR22).
 Welcome to follow our previous work [SCAN](https://github.com/CityU-AIM-Group/SCAN) (AAAI'22 oral), which is the foundation of this work.

 Stay tuned.
-Since technical details are a bit complicated, I am cleaning the code, adding more code comments, and rerunning codes with fixed random seeds to make our work mroe clear and followable.
+Since the technical detail is a bit complicated, I am cleaning the code, adding more code comments, and rerunning codes with fixed random seeds to make our work more clear and followable.
 If you are in a hurry to use our code, you can contact me through e-mail, and I will send you the code and well-trained model in advance.
 Thanks~

 Welcome to watch and star this repository.
 Codes and well-trained models will be released soon.